-First let’s start by telling you what concón is.
+First let’s start by telling you what concón is, and then I’ll let you in the secrets to the perfect concón.
 Concón is the crust of rice formed at the bottom of the pot when you cook rice Dominican-style, but if you are not Dominican, and have never lived in the Dominican Republic, you will probably not understand the passion that Dominicans feel for concón.
 My suggestion is that you try it, you could be surprised.

 What makes a concón perfect?

 It is perfectly crunchy.

 It is a thin film.

 Use the correct cooking pot.
 Preferably cast iron or cast aluminum, however, cast aluminum is the standard in the Dominican Republic.
 You also need the perfect size, a pot that is too small will tend to burn the rice at the bottom.
 For a perfect concón the rice, once cooked, should not occupy more than 3/4 of the pot (better yet if it is only half).

 First you need to quick-cure your pot, if your pot is not already seasoned.
 To do this add vegetable oil (one that is good for frying) and cover the bottom of the pot with it.
 Add salt.
 Heat oil until it is hot enough for frying, then add water at room temperature (careful with splatters!).
 That will seal the pores in the pot, creating a Teflon-like film.

 Follow with the right proportions:

 To get a good concón you need to make good rice.
 It should be firm but chewable.
 To achieve this you will need to get the right proportion between rice and water.
 Too much water will ruin your rice, too little and the concón will burn.
 In our rice recipes we give you the proportions we use, however overtime you may need to adjust the proportions to the type of rice you use, the stove you use and the pot you have.
 The perfect rice can rarely be achieved at the first try.